-Adoption of New Accounting Principles
+Adoption of New Accounting Principle

-As discussed in note 1 to the financial statements, during the year ended December 31, 2018, the Fire District adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits other than Pensions.
+As discussed in note 1 to the financial statements, during the year ended December 31, 2019, the Fire District adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities.
 Our opinion is not modified with respect to this matter.